uva-math/uva-math-code/geolab/schedule.md

 <li>Third Common meeting: TBA</li>
 </ul>

-Examples of past common meetings:
+Examples of past common meetings: Test

 <ul>
 <li>Meeting with other Geometry Lab groups and presenting to each other</li>